GowthamSagar310/BooksTracker/README.md

 what is happening behind the scenes with secure-bundle ? how is spring able to connect to cassandra instance ? add filters in search
-- search in title
-- search authors
-- search in content

 TODO
 - [x] connect to local cassandra
+- [x] add postgres to store user identity information
+- [x] add support for sign-in / sign-up
+- [ ] add sign in with google support
+- [ ] search inside content
+- [ ] search using authors
+- [x] search using title
+- [ ] add local elastic search support

 Design Principle

 What can be done more ?

-Contact
+#### Contact
+- gmail: gowthamsagartummeda@gmail.com
+- website: gowthamsagar.com (under construction)

 ### References
 1. https://openlibrary.org/developers/dumps